-A maximum sink rate of over 15 meters per second can be achieved in a steep spiral dive, but it is advisable to build up gradually to these sink rates when you first practise spiralling.
+A maximum sink rate of over 15 meters per second can be achieved in a steep spiral dive, but it is advisable to build up gradually to these sink rates when you first practice spiralling.

-Getting the UP Makalu3 into a spiral dive is very simple and has already been described in the chapter regarding turning.
-When entering the spiral it is essential to induce the turn gradually; if you apply the brake too guickly you may enter a spin.
-If release this happens. the brake immediately and let the glider recover before trying again.
+Getting the UP Summit XC2 into a spiral dive is very simple and has already been described in the chapter regarding turning.
+When entering the spiral it is essential to induce the turn gradually; if you apply the brake too quickly you may enter a spin.
+If this happens, release the brake immediately and let the glider recover before trying again.
 Keep a steady tension on the inside brake and observe the increased angle of bank and sink rate.
 A little brake on the outer wing will help stabilize the glider at a high sink rate.